HomieStart/SFD-XHClones-Source/README.md

 # Change Log

-XHCP v1.3 : more optimal and efficient.fix a few small visual details XHCP v1.2 : Versión exported of the script for can make Clones in You Game!
+XHCP v1.3 : More optimal and efficient. fix a few small visual details.
+XHCP v1.2 : Versión exported of the script for can make Clones in You Game!.

 # XHOMIE CLONES PARTY!
 XHomie Clones Party in SFDGame !